radhanama/Pas2Cs/Readme.md

 Oxygene source is case-insensitive but C# is not.
-After transpilation you can run the optional `CaseFixer` utility to update the casing of identifiers by querying an OmniSharp server.
+After transpilation you can run the optional `CaseFixer` utility to update the casing of identifiers by querying an OmniSharp server or using a built-in Roslyn resolver.
 When using the Docker image the included `run_conversion.sh` script will launch OmniSharp automatically.
 Otherwise build the tool with `dotnet build` and execute it on the root of your generated C#
 files: